-How do I choose the correct word in a sentence that has a fraction as its subject?
+How do you choose the correct word in a sentence that has a fraction as its subject?

 How do I decide?